-Epictetus on remembering the basics
+Epictetus on Mastering (then Remastering) the Basics

 Tuesday Quotes are short explorations of music, life, and the daily endeavor of practicing classical guitar.
 Find more here.
 Enjoy!

 “That’s why the philosophers warn us not to be satisfied with more learning, but to add practice and then training.
 For as time passes we forget what we learned and end up doing the opposite, and hold opinions the opposite of what we should.”

 In layman’s terms, these words of wisdom for Epictetus say this:

 - Then, when you’re good at it, you have to train with it (meaning you keep practicing it).